 Orvieto is home to dozens of quaint wine bars that serve its eponymous Orvieto DOC wine made with a blend of Grechetto, Trebbiano and Malvasia grapes.
 A great place to try it is Bottega Vera, a cozy little wine bar and alimentare with over 150 labels.
 You can order wine by the glass or bottle, enjoy an olive oil tasting and taste delicious cold-cuts, crostini or panini.
 I also enjoy sipping a glass at Enoteca La Loggia and Vincaffé.

 Set within a noble palazzo that belonged to a Papal family, Palazzo Piccolomini is a small family-run hotel located near Orvieto’s medieval district.
 It has a range of suites and bedrooms but the most beautiful is surely the Monaldeschi Suite, which features a frescoed ceiling and stand-alone bathtub for a romantic touch.
 The hotel’s atmospheric breakfast room lies below ground where you can admire the city’s tufa rock foundations, and it’s well-located to arrive by car (free parking is available outside).

 If you prefer to stay in the countryside, the Altarocca Wine Resort is located 8km outside of Orvieto is a great option.
 This boutique property has luxurious suites and bedrooms, as well as apartments located in historic farmhouses of the borgo.
 It may be hard to tear yourself away from lounging by the panoramic swimming but the resort also offers a wonderful wine and oil therapy spa treatment that you shouldn’t miss.
 Altarocca also produces organic wines, including the town’s famous Orvieto Classico Superiore DOC and reds made with Merlot and Cabernet Sauvignon

-See More: A Local’s Guide To Western Umbria
+See More: A Local’s Guide To Umbria